 The District offered and implemented an incentive based retirement plan, Supplemental Employee Retirement Plan (SERP) which included eleven employees who retired effective June 30, 2012.
 This included both unrestricted as well as restricted funded employees.
-The annual cost to the District represented \$75,584 for its final year in 2016-2017.
-The incentive based retirement plan concluded and there are no anticipated expenditures in the current year.
+The annual cost to the District represented \$75,584 for its final year in 2017-2018.
+The incentive based retirement plan concluded and there are no anticipated expenditures going forward.

-State funding in the 2017-2018 fiscal year has been extremely well funded for community colleges and carries over to the current fiscal year 2018-2019.
-The past several years the State has eliminated system deferrals and prior years mandated cost liabilities to all Districts.
+State funding in the 2018-2019 fiscal year has been extremely well funded for community colleges and carries over to the current fiscal year 2019-2020.
+Several years ago the State eliminated system deferrals and prior years mandated cost liabilities to all Districts.
 The State has restored all the categorical programs to the pre-recession level with most programs receiving increases in funding.
-The current year 2018-19 fiscal year begins with a new funding formula referred to as the Student Centered Funding Formula.
-This new funding formula preliminary calculations project a 7.89% State funding increase of approximately \$1,066,254.
-This calculation is based on preliminary simulation models and data.
+The current year 2019-20 fiscal year begins with a fully implemented Student Centered Funding Formula (SCFF).
+The Student Centered Funding Formula is currently not totally funded due to the lack of available funds from the State of California.
+There is the hold harmless provision which guarantees funding at the prior year Total Computational Revenue plus Cost of Living Adjustment.

 Feather River Community College applied and received one of fifteen baccalaureate pilot programs offered by the Board of Governors for Community Colleges in the State of California.
 Feather River College offers a four-year degree in Equine Ranch Management with had a start-up date beginning in August, 2016.
 In May, 2018, the District graduated some of the first students that had entered the four-year degree program.
+The District had additional graduates in May, 2019.

-The District completed the Accreditation cycle and had a spring site visit by an accreditation team.
+The District completed the Accreditation cycle and had a spring site visit by an accreditation team in 2018.
 The process went extremely well for the District which received the final report this past summer.
 The report reflected the dedication and effort of the College in providing a quality education to the students with the associated positive student learning outcomes.
 Feather River Community College District is fully accredited for the next seven years!

-Beyond Fiscal Year 2018-2019
+Beyond Fiscal Year 2019-2020

-With the economy showing signs of sustainability for the past five years, the State budget for the current fiscal year 2018-2019, is balanced for the seventh year in a row.
+With the economy showing signs of sustainability for the past six years, the State budget for the current fiscal year 2019-2020, is balanced for the eighth year in a row.
 The State budget remains in surplus and projections for the next year are positive.
 Not all the problems are behind us because cautiously the possibility of a derailment of the current delicate economy could certainly happen.
-Forces that are out of our control like international events, government shutdowns, tariffs, interest rates, federal and state debt, and unrealistic revenue projections are but a few things that could severely impact the economic recovery.
+Forces that are out of our control like international events, government shutdowns, stock market results, tariffs, interest rates, federal and state debt, and unrealistic revenue projections are but a few things that could severely impact the economic recovery.
 Any potential slowdown in the economy in turn lowers the revenue forecast assumed in the current year budget as well as the subsequent year budgets.
+The Student Centered Funding Formula challenges the State and the Community College System in regards to anticipated revenues from the results of the measurement results being above expectations.
 Overall the budget challenges are significantly fewer and the funding is definitely more stable than what has been experienced the past.
 The State of California has set aside surplus revenues to be used as needed in future years when the economy has another down turn.